-Lamp House Music offer a fun, safe and creative environment for pupils of all ages, in which to develop an understanding and appreciation of music.
+Lamp House Music is a fun, safe and creative environment for pupils to explore the wonderful world of music!

-Tutors who work out of Lamp House Music must be professional, qualified, contemporary, patient, passionate and enthusiastic – everything that a music teacher should be!
-All are PVG Certified.
+Tutors who work out of Lamp House Music must be professional, qualified, contemporary, patient, passionate and enthusiastic.

-Lamp House Music’s tutors always take into consideration each pupil’s ability, ambitions, learning style and musical tastes – lessons are fun and inspiring but also informative.
-Should a pupil wish to take gradings or sit music exams, our music tutors are happy to support pupils in this.
+Should a pupil wish to take gradings or sit music exams, our music tutors are happy to provide support.

 Since graduating, Callum has been tutoring pupils privately and also working for the Dads Rock Academy in Edinburgh, assisting children and their parents as they work towards their annual end of year show.